jakecraige/Secrets/README.md

 This will:

  - Install the gem dependencies
- - Install the pod dependencies
+ - Install the carthage dependencies
+ - Create a `Keys.swift` for your private keys

 ## Testing ##